 Your taste may not be everybody else’s taste.
 Many people love The Beatles, but not everyone would paint a mural of John, Paul, George, and Ringo on the wall of their finished basement.
 Many people enjoy a nautical theme, but not everyone would turn all of the sinks in their house into different kinds of sea shells.

-If you’re making renovations in a home you someday plan to sell, keep them simple.
+If you’re making renovations in a home you someday plan to sell, keep them simple and keep the paint colors neutral.
 Not only will overly personalized renovations negatively impact your home appraisal, but complicated projects may take a long time to finish, and half-done projects will hurt the final value when your home hits the market.

 Closets in homes built 50 or more years ago tend to be smaller, and these homes usually have less storage space overall.
 If home appraisers notice clutter, they’ll deduce that your home doesn’t have enough closet or storage space.